cassiama/LicenseGuard-API/README.md

     }
     ```

-- `GET /users/token`: Takes in the `username` and `password` from the OAuth2 form data.
+- `POST /users/token`: Takes in the `username` and `password` from the OAuth2 form data.
 Logs the user in and returns an access token (JWT).

   - Sample Response:
     - Headers: